Roughening transition and universality of single step growth models in (2+1)-dimensions: Statistics of the height clusters and iso-height lines

-In this section we look at the iso-height contours and clusters which can give extra information regarding self-affine interfaces~\cite{kondev2000nonlinear, kondev1995geometrical}.
+{ In this section we present the results of our further analysis on the fractal properties of the height clusters and iso-height lines as well as the scaling properties of the distribution of the cluster size and their perimeter.
+We find that the corresponding exponents show characteristic behavior below and above $p_c\approx 0.25$, unraveling further information about the self-affinity of the interfaces \cite{kondev2000nonlinear, kondev1995geometrical}.

-Consider an ensemble of height configurations in the saturated regime and look at contours at a specific height say $h_\delta = \langle h \rangle + \delta \sqrt{\langle [ h(x) - \langle h \rangle ]^2 \rangle }$, where $\delta$ is a small real number setting how far around the average height we are cutting the interface profile.
-Each island (or cluster height) is defined as a set of connected sites with positive height which identified by the Hoshen-Kopelman algorithm~\cite{hoshen1976percolation}.
-In this section we choose $\delta = 0$.
-The contour loops were uniquely determined by the algorithm explained in~\cite{saberi2009thermal}.
-A continuous geometric change is shown in fig.~\ref{fig:iso-height-clusters} by snapshots of the positive height clusters for various $ p $.
-The ones with lower $ p $ have much dense clusters while for higher $ p $ the clusters become more porous and scattered.
+Consider an ensemble of height configurations in the saturated regime.
+For each configuration, a cut is made at a specific height $h_\delta = \langle h \rangle + \delta \sqrt{\langle [ h(x) - \langle h \rangle ]^2\rangle}:=0$, where $\delta$ is a small real number indicating the level of the cut.
+Each island (or cluster height) is defined as a set of nearest neighbor sites with positive height identified by the Hoshen-Kopelman algorithm \cite{hoshen1976percolation}.
+Let us first consider $\delta = 0$, i.e., the cut is made at the average height level.
+The iso-height lines (or loops) can be uniquely determined by the algorithm explained in \cite{saberi2009thermal}.
+In order to illustrate how islands behave as function of $p$, the snapshots of the positive height clusters are shown in Fig. \ref{fig:iso-height-clusters} for $p=0, 0.1, 0.2, 0.3, 0.4$ and $0.5$.
+As it is evident in the figure, the islands are more compact for lower $ p $, and become more porous and scattered for larger $p$.
+This picture is also in agreement with the cluster geometries previously observed \cite{saberi2008conformalkpz} for KPZ and EW models.